ithllc/DebtReversionAI/docs/setup.md

 ## 3. Deploying MCP Servers

-The MCP servers are defined in the `src/servers/` directory and launched by the main `src/main.py` entrypoint, as required by the Dedalus Labs deployment platform.
+The MCP server is defined in `src/main.py` and launched via an entry point wrapper in `main.py`, as required by the Dedalus Labs deployment platform.

 ### Deployment from GitHub